voxel51/fiftyone/docs/user_guide/dataset_creation/disk_datasets.rst

 +----------+-------------+-------------------------------------------------------------+---------+
 | 1        | score       | ``(optional)`` A float confidence for the detection         |         |
 +----------+-------------+-------------------------------------------------------------+---------+

-The ``default`` column above indicates the default value that will be used when writing datasets in this type whose samples do not contain the necessary field(s).

 When reading datasets of this type, all columns after the four ``bbox`` columns may be omitted.